 where $(-) \otimes \mathbb{S}^n$ denotes the tensor with the $n$-sphere in the category of commutative $A$-algebras.
 This can be viewed as the realization of the simplicial commutative $A$-\algspt whose $q$-simplices are given by

 where the coproduct is the smash product over $A$.

-Higher $\THH$ also detects ramification \cite{dlr}, but with coefficients in the residue field we don't see a difference between tame and wild ramification in higher $\THH$.
+Higher $\THH$ of the Eilenberg Mac Lane spectra of local number rings also detects ramification \cite{dlr}, but after we take coefficients in the residue field we cannot see the difference anymore between tame and wild ramification in higher $\THH$.
 We offer some partial results towards calculations of higher $\THH$ with unreduced coefficients.
 We calculate second order $\THH$ of the $p$-local integers: